bolt/docs/source/internals/bolt-internals.md

 The "Model"
 -----------
-The way Bolt handles its contenttypes is defined in the `contenttypes.yml` file, which in turn determines the data-structure of the website.
+The way Bolt handles its Contenttypes is defined in the `contenttypes.yml` file, which in turn determines the data-structure of the website.
 Basically, whatever is defined in the contenttypes gets added as columns to the database that's configured in `config.yml`.
 Whenever the 'dashboard' is displayed, Bolt checks